 - Online Filing: In the IP India e-filing system.
 Online application is faster and less expensive.

-- Physical Filing: Physical hand submission of application to respective Trademark Registry office.
+- Physical Filing: Physical hand submission of application to the respective trademark registry office.

 As of 2023, the government fee for online filing is: